IHCCJavaII/docs/general-project-instructions/README.md

 ## Step 4: Project requirements, make your changes and test

-Follow the directions below to complete the assignment.
+Follow the directions in the README of the assignment to complete the assignment.
 Test your project by running it and verifying it works as expected.

 ## Step 5: Push changes to GitHub